albert-plants/konjac/README.md

 ## FAQ

+- How big does it get?
+  - The small corm will grow to a couple inches tall.
+Once it uses up all the nutrients in the corm, the growth will stop and it will start storing up for a new corm.
 - What's this liquid dripping from the leaf tips?
-  - It's a process called guttation, which transports water through the plant to keep it rigid.
+  - It's a process called guttation, which transports water through the plant to keep it rigid and upright.
 Excess water gets expelled at the leaf tips.
+This mainly happens at night.
 - When to reduce watering?
   - Reduce watering when the leaf reaches full size.
 The potting mix is lightweight when dry and allows you to feel how much water is in it.
 - When to stop watering?